Free Things to Do in Lincoln

 Must-see spots that don't cost a penny.

-Nebraska State Capitol Free
+Nebraska State Capitol free tours Free

-Sheldon Museum of Art Free
+Sheldon Museum of Art exterior plaza Free

-Sunken Gardens & Hamann Rose Garden Free
+Sunken Gardens Free

-Great Plains Art Museum Free
+Great Plains Art Museum (lobby & sculpture garden) Free

 Free Cultural Experiences